 Some foods can leave stains on plasticware, melamine dishes, and even ceramic plates.
 To remove the stains, fill a large container or the sink with boiling water.
 Squeeze in the juice of two or three lemons and toss in the rinds.
 Add the dishes and soak for three to four hours.
 Wash as usual.Continue to 5 of 16 below.

 Kill Bacteria on Cutting Boards and Wooden Utensils

-Lemon juice has antibacterial qualities that will help kill bacteria that may linger in little nicks on plastic and wooden cutting boards and utensils.
+Lemon juice has antibacterial qualities that will help kill bacteria that may linger in little nicks on pizza stones, plastic and wooden cutting boards, and wooden utensils.
 After washing, coat the surface with lemon juice and allow to sit for five to 10 minutes.
 Rinse with hot water and dry well.

 Clean and Remove Odors From Microwave